geoserver/geoserver/doc/en/user/docs/community/features-templating/directives.md

 The content of `<script>` and `<style>` needs to be provided as `<![CDATA[`.

 The following is an example of a HTML template that will output the Stations features as a tree view.
-Also in this example we are using the same filter on `st:meteoObservations` as in the other template examples.:
+Also in this example we are using the same filter on `st:meteoObservations` as in the other template examples:

     <gft:Template>
       <gft:Options>